saachivar/SynovusBankModel/README.md

 - **Styling:** Tailwind CSS
 - **Build:** In-browser compilation via Babel (for demo purposes).
 No local build step is required.
 - **Backend:** All backend logic is simulated client-side using `Promise` and `setTimeout` to control response times and outcomes deterministically.

+---

+## Running Locally

+This project is set up to run directly in the browser without any build steps or package installations.

+1.  **Clone or Download the Code:**
+    Make sure you have all the project files (`index.html`, `index.tsx`, `App.tsx`, etc.) in a single directory.

+2.  **Start a Local Web Server:**
+    Since the application uses ES modules (`import`), you need to serve the files from a local web server.
+You cannot just open `index.html` directly in your browser from the file system (i.e., `file:///...`).

+    Here are two simple ways to start a server:

+    **Option A: Using Python (usually pre-installed on macOS/Linux)**
+    - Open your terminal or command prompt.
+    - Navigate to the project directory.
+    - Run the following command:
+      ```bash
+      # For Python 3
+      python3 -m http.server

+      # For Python 2
+      python -m SimpleHTTPServer
+      ```

+    **Option B: Using Node.js/npx**
+    - Make sure you have Node.js installed.
+    - Open your terminal or command prompt.
+    - Navigate to the project directory.
+    - Run the following command (this uses `npx` to run the package without installing it globally):
+      ```bash
+      npx http-server
+      ```

+3.  **Open in Browser:**
+    Once the server is running, it will typically print a local address in your terminal (e.g., `Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/)`).

+    Open your web browser and go to **`http://localhost:8000`** (or whatever port the server indicates).
+The application should load.